michaelgriscom/LeaderMode/README.md

     "keySequence": string[],
     "label": string, // optional.
 If not present, 'command' is used "command": string, // optional.
-If not present, entry is treated as just a label "args": string[] // optional.
+If not present, entry is treated as just a label "args": any[] // optional.
 Arguments to provide to the command upon execution }
 ```